zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

   * `css/styles.css`
   * `students/student-name.html`

-### Files you will need to add:
+## Getting Started

+Fork and clone this lab.

+#### Add your images

+The first thing you'll need to do is add your image assets.

   * Add two pictures to the `img` folder (they can be jpg or png files):
     * A cover picture (named `student-name-cover.jpg/png`)
     * A profile picture (name `student-name.jpg/png`)
-  * Add one HTML file to the `students/` folder.
-Use the other profiles or `profile.html` for reference.
-In fact, feel free to copy as much of the HTML from `profile.html` into the new file you've created (just don't rename / override that file, as that will cause you some git headaches).

-## Getting Started

-Fork and clone this lab.

-### Individual Instructions

-Now that you have everything locally, let's take stock of what we have.
-Take a look at `index.html` and `profile.html` in the browser.
-You can do this many ways but one is by opening finder and right clicking on `index.html`.
-Then click on "Open with" then the name of your favorite browser.
-The other is in terminal just typing `open index.html`.

-#### Add Profile
+#### Add your Profile page

   1. Copy the `profile.html` file into the `students` directory and rename it `your-name.html`.
   2. Add in your cover and profile photo to the `img` directory
-  3. Open up `your-name.html` and modify it with your information.
+  3. Open up `your-name.html` and modify it with your information (links, bio etc).
      * Adding the images is a bit tricky!
 Take a look at the `styles.css` or use inspect element for an idea of where those images come from.

 #### Add To The Index

   1. Open up `index.html`
-  2. copy one of the existing `div`s to make a new slot for you.
+  2. Copy one of the existing `div`s to make a new slot for you.
 Add in your information
   3. Re-use the profile image from your profile page and link to your profile page

+#### Taking stock

+Now that you have everything locally, let's take stock of what we have.
+Take a look at `index.html` and `profile.html` in the browser.
+To do this:

+* If you're working on a Mac, you can just find the file locally using Finder and click to view the webpage in Chrome.
+* If you're working on Nitrous, it's a bit more involved: first push your changes to your GitHub fork, then download your GitHub repo to your computer as a zip file, unzip it and open up the HTML files locally.

+You may need to cycle a few times until everything looks good.
+Once you're happy with it, you're ready to submit.

 #### Submit!

-  1. Submit a Pull Request back to us.
+  1. Easy, just submit a Pull Request back to us.
+We'll take a look ASAP and get your change merged and deployed.

 ## Deployment

 Once we merge in your Pull Request, your profile will be viewable on [students.learn.co](), but we want you to be able to show all your friends your new website RIGHT NOW.
 Thankfully, GitHub makes this easy.

-  1. Create a new branch called `gh-pages`
+  1. Create a new branch called `gh-pages`.
+Reminder: you can do this with `git co -b gh-pages`
-  2. Push that branch up to your fork
+  2. Push that branch up to your fork.
+Reminder: after staging and commiting your changes, you can do this with `git push`
   3. Go to GitHub and go to the Settings for your repository (on the right side bar)
   4. Scroll down to the Github Pages Section.
 Take a look!
 You have a URL.
 For me (because my username is `jmburges`) it's [http://jmburges.github.io/learn-deploy-on-day-one-1]()